 Type 1 diabetes is a lifelong disease that affects the body’s ability to convert glucose from food into energy.
 In most cases, type 1 diabetes develops early in life and is often diagnosed during childhood.

 The disease starts when the immune system attacks cells in the pancreas that produce insulin, the hormone that helps convert glucose into energy for the body’s cells.
-Without daily injections of insulin, people living with type 1 would not be able to survive.
+People living with type 1 diabetes require daily injections of insulin to survive.

 Based on almost 100 years of experience discovering and producing treatments for people with diabetes, our scientists are advancing research to reduce the number of insulin injections required to maintain good glycaemic control, and to prevent low blood glucose (hypoglycaemic) episodes.

-1.1m+ children and adolescents are living with type 1
+1.81 m children and young adults (younger than 20 years) are living with type 1 diabetes.

 32m patients use our diabetes care products globally.